CodeYourFuture/Project-1000-Paper-Cranes/README.md

 mkdir cranes/your-combination-your-name && cd cranes/your-combination-your-name
 ```

 Build your website!
 Look at the [gallery](https://codeyourfuture.github.io/1000-Paper-Cranes/gallery) to see what you are aiming for.
+(TBA)

 Commit your work regularly, making many small commits with descriptive messages.
 When you are happy with your crane, open a pull request to merge your branch into the main branch.
 You can do this from the GitHub website.